 During the last fiscal year, the Compensation Committee was composed of Messrs.
-Outland (Chairperson), Adelgren and Earhart until Mr. Earhart's passing in February 2014, at which point the committee's sole members were Messrs.
-Adelgren and Outland until Mr. Wilkinson was appointed to the committee in October 2014.
-Mr. Parker and Ms. English currently serve as alternate members of the Compensation Committee.
+Outland (Chairperson), Adelgren and Wilkinson (appointed to the committee in October 2014).
+Mr. Parker and Mses.
+English and Merrick currently serve as alternate members of the Compensation Committee.
 None of the aforementioned persons have ever served as one of our executive officers.
 Further, none of our executive officers has ever served as a member of the compensation committee or as a director of another entity any of whose executive officers served on our Compensation Committee.